DomDew/strapi-plugin-fuzzy-search/README.md

 ## A note on performance:

-A high `characterCount`, `threshold` and `limit` as well as setting `transliterate: true` all hamper the performance of the search algorithm.
-We recommend that you start out with a `characterCount: 500`, `threshold: -1000`, `limit: 15` and work your way from there.
-The characterCount especially can be quite delicate, so make sure to test every scenario when dialing in it's value.
+A high `characterLimit`, `limit`, a low `threshold` (the lower the value the more matches) as well as setting `transliterate: true` all hamper the performance of the search algorithm.
+We recommend that you start out with a `characterLimit: 500`, `threshold: -1000`, `limit: 15` and work your way from there.
+The characterLimit especially can be quite delicate, so make sure to test every scenario when dialing in it's value.

 # Usage